DataDog/dd-sdk-reactnative/packages/react-native-navigation/README.md

 In order to start tracking your navigation events, simply call the add the following lines before setting up your navigation.
 You can use the optional `ViewNamePredicate` callback to replace the automatically detected View name with something more relevant to your use case, based on the [`ComponentDidAppearEvent`][3].

+Returning `null` in the `ViewNamePredicate` prevents the new RUM View from being created.
+The previous RUM View remains active.

 ```js
 import { DdRumReactNativeNavigationTracking, ViewNamePredicate }  from '@datadog/mobile-react-native-navigation';
 import { ComponentDidAppearEvent } from 'react-native-navigation';